-When constructing an outdoor court -
+When constructing an outdoor court:

-Alternatively, to achieve a totally flat finish, whilst still maintaining effective water drainage, a layer of 300mm crushed stone compacted and finished with tarmac up to a height of 400mm and addition of a 400m depth steel reinforced concrete ring beam support around the parimeter of court to increase foundation strength (where walls and court structure sit).
+In most cases, to do this, a layer of 300mm crushed stone is compacted and then finished with tarmac up to a height of 400mm.
+A 400mm depth steel reinforced concrete ring-beam support around the perimeter of court is added to increase its strength.

-Drainage pipes should be used to channel excess water away from base.
+Subterranean pipes should be used to channel excess water away from base.

-When building indoors -
+When building indoors

 a flat concrete base is quite often already present.

 Therefore it is likely that no additional civil engineering works are required.